Divorce and debts: everything you need to know

 1. Debts during the divorce

-In a divorce, you have to make agreements with your (ex-)partner about the division and payment of debts.
-Whether you are dealing with payment arrears, loans, student debts, or mortgages, the division of debts needs to be clearly recorded.
-The type of relationship you had plays a significant role in the division of these debts.
+In a divorce, you and your (ex-)partner must make arrangements about the division and payment of debts.
+Whether you are dealing with payment arrears, loans, student loans, or mortgages, the division of debts must be clearly laid down.
+The type of relationship you had plays an important role in the division of these debts.

 Examples of common debts in a divorce:

-• Payment arrears (e.g. at online stores like Bol.com or credit cards)
+• Payment arrears (e.g., with online stores such as Bol.com or on credit cards)

 • Mortgage debts